 In addition to α, differences in the relative increase in daily incidence of salmonellosis between modelled case studies can also be attributed to ζ and κ parameters (Figure 3A).
 The effects of changes in these parameters on the impact of curtailment are twofold: Firstly, treatments which have a greater therapeutic impact on the duration of antibiotic-sensitive carriage, 1τκ + rA, will intuitively result in larger increases in prevalence when withdrawn (high κ) (Figure S17).
 Secondly, as antibiotic-sensitive strains are the only Salmonella spp. strains impacted by treatment, if the proportion of antibiotic-sensitive relative to antibiotic-resistant strains is higher, then we will observe a greater increase in overall disease when treatment is withdrawn.
 This tendency for antibiotic-sensitive strains to dominate occurs when there are greater transmission-related fitness costs associated with antibiotic-resistance (high α), as sensitive strains will have an even greater relative fitness advantage over resistant strains.
 Additionally, a constant source of antibiotic-resistant bacteria from external sources such as the environment (high ζ) may also reduce the proportion of antibiotic-sensitive to resistant strains (Figure S18).

 The importance of the therapeutic effect of antibiotic usage () in determining the relative increase in incidence of salmonellosis also has important implications when considering the assumptions used in this study.
 Livestock antibiotic usage was modelled to be a proxy for all types of antibiotic usage (meta-phylaxis, prophylaxis etc.) and therefore by extension, our model implicitly assumes that all types of antibiotic usage have a therapeutic effect in livestock.
 This assumption can be considered an edge-case, highly positive interpretation of antibiotic usage in livestock, considering that the impact of antibiotic exposure to Salmonella carriage in livestock is likely highly variable and dependent on the antibiotics used (58, 59).
-However, the fact that increases in human incidence are still relatively minor under an assumption that curtailment is occurring to antibiotic usage with a highly therapeutic effect in livestock, further reinforces the message that the real-life impact of antibiotic curtailment on human salmonellosis will likely be minimal.
+However, the fact that increases in human incidence are still relatively minor under an assumption that curtailment is occurring to antibiotic usage with a highly therapeutic effect in livestock, further reinforces the message that the real-life impact of antibiotic curtailment on poultry-derived human salmonellosis will likely be minimal.

 It is also worth highlighting that the applicability of the results in this study will only likely hold true for similar common foodborne bacteria with clear pathogenic potential in humans, such as Campylobacter spp.
 Bacteria species such as Listeria spp. and E.coli (i.e. VTEC) will likely have different dynamics upon livestock antibiotic curtailment, with both being commonly found in the intestinal flora of immunocompetent individuals and only causing disease as opportunistic infection (60, 61).
 Therefore, it is likely that there will be a less clear link between improvements in farm-to-fork hygiene and the incidence of opportunistic infections of Listeria spp. and E.coli.